Eisenmonoxid/S6Patcher/README.md

 German:
 ```
-- Aktiviert den Development-Mode (Notwendig für die Funktion des LuaDebuggers).
+- Kann den Development-Mode aktivieren (Notwendig für die Funktion des LuaDebuggers).
-- Kann den Autosave deaktivieren oder einen benutzerdefinierten Intervall festlegen.
+- Kann den Autosave deaktivieren oder einen benutzerdefinierten Intervall setzen.
 - Kann den maximalen Zoomlevel setzen.
-- Fixt den als "Meldungsstau" bekannten Bug, bei welchem keine Nachrichten im Spiel mehr angezeigt wurden.
 - Kann das Large Address Aware Flag aktivieren, um mehr adressierbaren Speicher zu haben.
+- Kann den Meldungsstau - Bug im Spiel fixen.
+- Kann Bodentexturen auf die höchste Qualitätsstufe setzen.
+-> Funktioniert NICHT in der History Edition von Steam!
 ```
 English:
 ```
-- Activates the Development-Mode (Necessary for the LuaDebugger to work).
+- Can activate the Development-Mode (Necessary for the LuaDebugger to work).
-- Can disable the autosave or set an custom interval.
+- Can disable the autosave or set an custom timer interval.
 - Can set the maximum zoom level in the game.
-- Fixes the "Meldungsstau" - Bug, which was responsible for missing messages and stuck message queue in the game.
 - Can set the Large Address Aware Flag for more usable memory.
+- Can fix the "Meldungsstau" - Bug in the game.
+- Can set the highest quality ground textures.
+-> Does NOT work with the History Edition from Steam!
 ```
 ### Patch Editor (OV and HE)
 - Für alle Editoren, egal ob OV oder die beiden History Editions (Ubisoft Connect und Steam).